joshuacoles/University-Notes/Dogma.md

 	2. PSkills • Coursework 2

 We group Physics together as they are all descriptions of "reality" where as the maths modules are distinct entities unto themselves.

+Number 1 and two may eventually be split into topics